phreeza/manuscript_axon_potentials/doc/manuscript.md

 ==============

-Extracellular field potentials (EFPs) in the brain were long thought to be primarily synaptic in origin (Buzaki et al, 2012).
-However, a number of recent data analysis and modeling studies have shown that active, non-synaptic membrane currents can play a role in generating EFPs (Reimann et al, ...).
+Extracellular field potentials (EFPs) in the brain were long thought to be primarily synaptic in origin [@BuzsAki2012Origin].
+However, a number of recent data analysis and modeling studies have shown that active, non-synaptic membrane currents can play a role in generating EFPs [@Reimann2013Biophysically].

-It has been shown (Kuokannen et al), that with sufficient spatial and temporal organization purely axonal extracellular fields can reach strengths on the order of several mV.
+It has been shown [@Kuokkanen2010Origin], that with sufficient spatial and temporal organization purely axonal extracellular fields can reach strengths on the order of several mV.
 Here we extend this finding to include more general axon bundles, including those recieving input with less temporal precision.